tfabris/BlueGigaEmpeg/README.md

 The crossover jumpers exist because I have seen empeg sleds with different wiring on the RS-232 plug.
 Some are wired straight, some are wired crossover.
-I added the jumper so that you to set the BlueGigaEmpeg board as straight or crossover to compensate for this.
+I added the jumper so that you can set the BlueGigaEmpeg board as straight or crossover to compensate for this.
 The BlueGigaEmpeg ships with its jumpers in the crossover configuration by default, in order to compensate for the situation where the empeg sled serial plug is wired as straight through.
 I